wentasah/novaboot/README.md

 checked whether the target is not occupied by another novaboot user/instance.

+- \--iprelay=_addr\[:port\]_

+    Use TCP/IP relay and serial port to access the target's serial port and powercycle it.
+The IP address of the relay is given by _addr_ parameter.
+If _port_ is not specified, it default to 23.

+    Note: This option is supposed to work with HWG-ER02a IP relays.

+- \-s, --serial\[=device\]

+    Target's serial line is connected to host's serial line (device).
+The default value for device is `/dev/ttyUSB0`.

+- \--stty=<settings>

+    Specifies settings passed to `stty` invoked on the serial line specified with __\--serial__ option.
+If this option is not given, `stty` is called with `raw -crtscts -onlcr 115200` settings.

+- \--remote-cmd=<cmd>

+    Command that mediates connection to the target's serial line.
+For example `ssh server 'cu -l /dev/ttyS0'`.

 ## File deployment phase

 In some setups, it is necessary to copy the files needed for booting